turingschool/curriculum/source/projects/event_reporter.markdown

 ### 1. Functional Expectations

-* 4: Application fulfills all base expectations and two extensions
+* 4: Application fulfills all base expectations and two extensions, or a custom extension to be approved by an instructor.
 * 3: Application fulfills all base expectations
 * 2: Application has some missing functionality but no crashes
 * 1: Application crashes during normal usage